Top-Homework/extra8/README.md

 ### Delete a Node from a Binary Search Tree
 * [YouTube link](https://youtu.be/gcULXE7ViZw)
 * Consider 3 cases
-  1. No child
+  * Case 1 -  No child
     * Deleting a leaf node will not have an effect on the binary search tree
-  2. One child
+  * Case 2 - One child
     * Deleting a node with one child has 2 different outcomes.
       * If deleting a node on the right side of the parent then connect parent with its only child and delete child from memory.
       * Repeat same process as above, but for left link
-  3. 2 children
+  * Case 3 - 2 children
     * First approach is to reduce the case to either case 2 or case 1 for right link
       1. Find minimum in right-subtree
       2. Copy the value in targetted node